FlippingFlips/pingod-addons/docs/content/machine/recordings-playback.md

 ## Playback

-- Enable playback in the `PinGodGame.tscn` inspector
+- Enable playback in the `autoload/Machine.tscn` inspector
 - Add the filename in the inspector `user://recordings/recordname.record`
 - Run the game to playback the recorded events
 - Logs will display when finished